Consensus Capacity of Noisy Broadcast Channels: Consensus Capacity of Broadcast Channels

-where the maximization is over p.m.f.s $P_U$ over $\cU$ and the mutual informations are evaluated under $P_{UXYZ}(u,x,y,z) = P_U(u)P_{X|U}(x|u)\ch_{YZ|X}(y,z|x)$. \end{theorem} \iftoggle{long}{We prove this in Section~\ref{sec:proof}.}{See~\cite{long} for a proof.} The expression for capacity can be interpreted as follows: Unlike the expression \eqref{eq:capcom} for $\capcom$, the input distribution $P_U$ avoids using letters $x$ with $\ch_{V|X}(.|x)$ which are not vertices of $\sS$.
+where the maximization is over p.m.f.s $P_U$ over the effective input alphabet $\cU$ and the mutual informations are evaluated under $P_{UXYZ}(u,x,y,z) = P_U(u)P_{X|U}(x|u)\ch_{YZ|X}(y,z|x)$. \end{theorem} We prove this in Section~\ref{sec:proof}.
+The expression for capacity can be interpreted as follows: Unlike the expression \eqref{eq:capcom} for $\capcom$, the input distribution $P_U$ avoids using letters $x$ with $\ch_{V|X}(.|x)$ which are not vertices of $\sS$.
 A byzantine sender can attack by replacing such an $x$ by sending a letter from $\cU$ picked according to an appropriate distribution that induces the same common channel output distribution.
 The minimization in the capacity expression represents a similar attack where, for each letter $u$, the sender randomly chooses among the letters $x$ which correspond to the same vertex in $\sS$ as $u$.
 It turns out that both these attacks cannot be detected by the receivers in a manner which permits consensus.
-In Fig.~\ref{fig:bsc}, $\capstr<\capcom$. \begin{remark} Notice that when the common channel has capacity $\capptop(\ch_{V|X})=0$, $\cU$ is a singleton set and $\capstr=0$.
-Since $\capstr\geq\capptop(\ch_{V|X})$ (a fact which can also be verified from Theorem~\ref{thm:Capacity} using $V=\phi_1(Y)=\phi_2(Z)$), $\capstr>0$ if and only if $\capptop(\ch_{V|X})>0$. \end{remark} \begin{remark} It is easy to see from Theorem~\ref{thm:Capacity} that $\capstr$ remains unchanged if the receivers are provided additional correlated randomness unknown to the sender \iftoggle{long}{which they can use to coordinate their actions}{} (augment the channel outputs to $(Y,S)$ and $(Z,T)$ where \iftoggle{long}{$(S,T)$ is independent of $(X,Y,Z)$}{$(S,T) \indep (X,Y,Z)$} and notice that $I(U;Y,S)=I(U;Y)$ and $I(U;Z,T)=I(U;Z)$).
+As we show in Example~\ref{ex:Zexample} below, $\capstr$ may lie strictly in between $\capcom$ and the point-to-point capacity of the common channel $W_{V|X}$ (see Figure~\ref{fig:bsc}). \begin{remark} Notice that when the common channel has capacity $\capptop(\ch_{V|X})=0$, $\cU$ is a singleton set and $\capstr=0$.
+Since $\capstr\geq\capptop(\ch_{V|X})$ (a fact which can also be verified from Theorem~\ref{thm:Capacity} using $V=\phi_1(Y)=\phi_2(Z)$), $\capstr>0$ if and only if $\capptop(\ch_{V|X})>0$. \end{remark} \begin{remark} It is easy to see from Theorem~\ref{thm:Capacity} that $\capstr$ remains unchanged if the receivers are provided additional correlated randomness unknown to the sender which they can use to coordinate their actions --- augment the channel outputs to $(Y,S)$ and $(Z,T)$ where $(S,T)$ is independent of $(X,Y,Z)$ and notice that $I(U;Y,S)=I(U;Y)$ and $I(U;Z,T)=I(U;Z)$.
 Recall that the converse of Theorem~\ref{thm:Capacity} is shown under $\err^{n}=o(1/n)$ (see Remark~\ref{rem:weak}).
-However, we show in~\iftoggle{long}{Appendix~\ref{app:weak}}{\cite[Appendix]{long}} that for the example of Section~\ref{sec:shortconverse} which has $\capstr=0$ (in fact, even in a stronger sense; see Remark~\ref{rem:Witsenhausen}), when common randomness unknown to the sender is available to the decoders, a positive rate can be achieved with $\err^{(n)}=o(n^{-\frac{1}{2}+\epsilon})$, for any $\epsilon>0$. \end{remark}
+However, we show in Appendix~\ref{app:weak} that for the example of Section~\ref{sec:shortconverse} which has $\capstr=0$ (in fact, even in a stronger sense; see Remark~\ref{rem:Witsenhausen}), when common randomness unknown to the sender is available to the decoders, a positive rate can be achieved with $\err^{(n)}=o(n^{-\frac{1}{2}+\epsilon})$, for any $\epsilon>0$. \end{remark}